 Student population: 3,356 (based on 2017 data)

 AP classes offered:

-For instance, students of AP computer science have the option to take up three extra courses on computer programming once the AP course is done.
+For instance, students of an AP class like computer science have the option to take up three extra courses on computer programming once the AP course is done.
 These courses are computer graphics, Software development, and systems-level programming.
 Aside from that, they can also take a computer networking class for one year which can earn them a Cisco Certified Network Associate (CCNA) certification.

 The foreign language program offered by Stuyvesant includes Latin, Spanish, German, Japanese, French, and Mandarin Chinese.
 Arabic was offered by the school starting in 2005 after the Muslim Student Association of Stuyvesant raised funds in order to support the new course.

 For the geoscience and biology department, the school offers courses in psychology, human disease, the molecular basis of cancer, medical ethics, vertebrate zoology, laboratory techniques, botany, medical human genetics, anthropology and sociobiology, molecular biology, human physiology, medical and veterinary diagnosis, and nutrition science.

 Meanwhile, classes in physical chemistry, electronics, astronomy, organic chemistry, and engineering mechanics are being offered under the chemistry and physics departments.